rchui/laminar/docs/source/advanced/hooks.md

 ## Dependencies

 Hooks, like other `Layer` functions, can use other layers as dependencies.
+Layers that hooks depend on are added to the dependency graph and used to determine evaluation order.

 ```python
 @hooks.submission